-The first aim of the present study is therefore to understand, using a theoretical model, under which ecological 60 conditions the ability of consumers to forage plastically is subject to evolution by natural selection.
-In short: 61 is plastic foraging adaptive?
-In other words: is adaptive foraging itself adaptive?
-We define PF as a change in 62 relative foraging efforts that directly increases energy intake, but not necessarily fitness.
-This contrasts with 63 Locuille (2010) who defined adaptive foraging as "changes in resource or patch exploitation by consumers that 64 give the consumer a higher fitness compared with conspecifics that exhibit alternative strategies".
-Our restricted 65 definition is justified by the need to explore how the trade-off between energy intake and other life-history 66 components modulates the evolution of PF.
-Moreover, consumers are affected by environmental changes, either 67 directly (Bale et al., 2002; Staley and Johnson, 2008; Scherber et al., 2013) or indirectly through changes affecting 68 their resources.
-For instance, environmental changes may induce a shift in resource phenology (Alternatt, 69 2010; Kerby et al., 2012; Portalier et al.) or alter resource chemistry (Bidart-Bouzat and Imeh-Nathaniel, 2008; 70 Rasmann and Pellissier, 2015).
-As a result, the diet preferences of consumers may be altered (Rasmann et al., 71 2014; Rosenblatt and Schmitz, 2016; Boersma et al., 2016), suggesting that environmental disturbances should 72 lead to the evolution of PF.
-However as disturbances may also reduce the functional diversity of available resources 73 (Thuiller et al., 2006; Buisson et al., 2013), the evolutionary response of the PF strategy to environmental changes 74 is unclear.
-75
+The first aim of the present study is therefore to understand, using a theoretical model, under which ecological conditions the ability of consumers to forage plastically is subject to evolution by natural selection.
+In short: is plastic foraging adaptive?
+We define PF as a change in relative foraging efforts that directly increases energy intake, but not necessarily fitness.
+This contrasts with Loeuille (2010) who defined adaptive foraging as "changes in resource or patch exploitation by consumers that give the consumer a higher fitness compared with conspecifics that exhibit alternative strategies".
+Our restricted definition is justified by the need to explore how the trade-off between energy intake and other life-history components modulates the evolution of PF.
+Moreover, consumers are affected by environmental changes, either directly (Bale et al., 2002; Staley and Johnson, 2008; Scherber et al., 2013) or indirectly through changes affecting their resources.
+For instance, environmental changes may induce a shift in resource phenology (Altermatt, 2010; Kerby et al., 2012; Portalier et al.) or alter resource chemistry (Bidart-Bouzat and Imeh-Nathaniel, 2008; Rasmann and Pellissier, 2015).
+As a result, the diet preferences of consumers may be altered (Rasmann et al., 2014; Rosenblatt and Schmitz, 2016; Boersma et al., 2016), suggesting that environmental disturbances should lead to the evolution of PF.
+However as disturbances may also reduce the functional diversity of available resources (Thuiller et al., 2006; Buisson et al., 2013), the evolutionary response of the PF strategy to environmental changes is unclear.

 Although phenotypic plasticity generally results from evolution by natural selection, as outlined above, it also generates evolutionary changes (Simpson, 1953; Baldwin, 1896; Laland et al., 2014), with genes acting as followers (West-Eberhard, 2003).
 In the context of PF, the consumption of novel or unusual resources through behavioral plasticity might trigger subsequent adaptations that favour the use of these resources.
 This would increase the diversity of the traits involved in resource use, such as counter-defences and nutritional requirements.
 The second motivation is therefore to investigate how PF can alter the evolution of these consumer traits, as well as those of their resources (defenses, nutritional quality).
 In particular, we expect PF to affect the functional diversity of consumers and resources, through its effects on diet breadth.

-diversity of consumers and resources, through its effects on diet breadth.
 The evolutionary dynamics of phenotypic plasticity has important ecological consequences (Miner et al., 2005; Turcotte and Levine, 2016), which in turn can feed back into the evolutionary dynamics.
-In the case of PF, theoretical studies have indeed shown that PF promotes community stability (Křivan and Schmitz, 2003; Abrams and Matsuda, 2004; Kondoh, 2003; Uchida and Drossel, 2007).
-The third motivation is to test if this positive
+In the case of PF, behavioural plasticity in diet choice can favour the persistence of consumers in unusual environments and rescue them in the face of environmental changes (e.g. Varner and Dearing, 2014; Kowalczyk et al., 2019).
+Previous theoretical studies have indeed shown that PF promotes community stability (Křivan and Schmitz, 2003; Abrams and Matsuda, 2004; Kondoh, 2003; Uchida and Drossel, 2007).
+The third motivation is to test if this positive relationship holds when both PF and the functional traits of consumers and resources are subject to evolutionary dynamics.
+In this eco-evolutionary context, it is uncertain whether the evolution of PF stabilises communities directly, by altering food-web structure or indirectly, through its effects on functional diversity.